What Is Trauma? Understanding How the Body Learns to Cope

 The cycle usually unfolds in the same way.

-The body reacts automatically.
+Then the body reacts automatically.
 Breath changes.
 Muscles tighten.
 Heart rate shifts.
 Sometimes there is numbness.
-This happens before conscious thought.4Fs
+This happens before conscious thought.

+Finally, short-term relief arrives.
 The threat eases for a moment.
 The body settles.
-The cycle is reinforced, making it more likely to run again next time.
+But the cycle is reinforced, making it more likely to run again next time.

 The Cycle Is Not the Enemy